Ernest A. Lyon

-Ernest A. Lyon (October 22, 1860 – July 17, 1938) (Note: Some sources state that Lyon was born September 22, 1860.) was an African-American minister, educator and diplomat.
+Ernest A. Lyon (October 22, 1860 – July 17, 1938) (Note: Some sources state that Lyon was born September 22, 1860.) was an Belize-born African-American minister, educator and diplomat.

 Early life and education

 Lyon was born on October 22, 1860, in on the coast of Belize, British Honduras to Emmanuel Lyon and Ann F. Bending.
 (Note: There are a few accounts that Lyon was born in Honduras but most state British Honduras.)
 As a child, Lyon attended an English school in Belize.
 His father died when he was young.
 Lyon "became a Christian by experience October 24, 1875."

 Lyon immigrated to the United States in mid 1870s to increase his education opportunities.
 For three years he attended the Gilbert Industrial Institute in La Teche, Louisiana.
 In 1880, Lyon attended Straight University.
 From 1881 to 1883, he attended the Gilbert Seminary while serving as the pastor of the Methodist Episcopal Church, Baldwin, later called Winston.
 It was here that he met his first wife, Abbie J. Wright who reluctantly married Lyon in a wedding officiated by Rev. W.D.
 Godman, the president of Gilbert Seminary.

 Lyon graduated with A.B. degree in the classics from New Orleans University in 1888.
 (Note: In 1934, New Orleans University merged with Straight College to form Dillard University.)
 He later earned an A.M. degree in theology from Union Theological Seminary.
 Lyon has a D.D. degree from Wiley College and a L.L.D from University of Liberia.